samalyarov/portfolio/telecom_tariffs/README.md

 Main questions answered: is there a difference between overall profitability of different tariffs (and if so - then what is that difference), and is there a difference between clients from Moscow and other regions (in regards to how much money they bring the company).

 # Conclusions:
+1. Average phone call duration is longer among the "Ultra" tariff users.
+Average number of messages sent and MB used is likewise higher among the "Ultra" tariff users.
+2. Number of services used steadily increases throughout the year.
+That trend is common among all the users, although "Smart" tariff user's consumption increases linearly, while "Ultra" tariff users show no clear dynamic.
+It is also important to note that February appears to be the least active month among users in the database presented.
-1. There is a statistically significant difference in profitability between two tested tariffs, but there is no significant difference between clients from Moscow and other regions.
+3. There is a statistically significant difference in profitability between two tested tariffs, but there is no significant difference between clients from Moscow and other regions.

 # Data:
 "Users" dataset - containing information about users: